* * * Winner of the Royal Society Winton Prize for Science Books * * *

 'Enthralling.
 A mission to re-acquaint us with the wonders of the fabric that sustains our lives' Guardian

-From the everyday objects in our homes to the most extraordinary new materials that will shape our future, Stuff Matters reveals the miracles of craft, design, engineering and ingenuity that surround us every day.
+The everyday objects: paper clips, the textiles that make your clothesand the cups you drink from.
+The extraordinary new materials: self-healing metals, silicon chips and bionic implants paving the future.
+Stuff Matters reveals the miracles of craft, design, engineering and ingenuity that surround us every day.

-From the tea-cup to the jet engine, the silicon chip to the paper clip, from the ancient technologies of fabrics and ceramic to today's self-healing metals and bionic implants, this is a book to inspire amazement and delight at mankind's material creativity.
+From ancient technologies to those shaping our future, this is a book to inspire amazement and delight at mankind's material creativity.

 'A certain sort of madness may be necessary to pull off what he has attempted here, which is a wholesale animation of the inanimate: Miodownik achieves precisely what he sets out to' The Times